 1954 - The "A Star is Born" premiere.
 Thanks to Ken McIntyre for posting the photo on the Facebook page Photos of Los Angeles.

 1954 - Another Loomis Dean/Getty Images view of the "A Star is Born" premiere.
 Note the added yellow neon on the vertical.
-Thanks to Ken McIntyre for locating this for a post on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntyre for locating this for a post on the Photos of Los Angeles Facebook group.

 See the Historic L.A.
 Theatres In Movies post about "A Star Is Born" for shots of the Chinese and Shrine Auditorium from the film.
 Also see the post for the 2015 film "Life," about a Life magazine photographer.
 The 1954 "A Star Is Born" premiere at the Pantages was re-created for the film.